The Riley Coal Spur

 In early 2005, a wrecked Operation Lifesaver Caboose sat on the edge of a golf course without trucks, just a few feet from the line.
 Another CSX caboose sat on the spur about a half mile from the main, and had seen more than its share of graffiti.
 The signal light on the spur shows red for going to the main and hasn't been green in an very long time.

-Thanks to Jeremy Harris and Howard E. Espravnik for contributing information about this route.
+Thanks to Howard E. Espravnik, Jeremy Harris for contributing information.